vjetten/openlisem/README.txt

 NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu, update version 7.2)
 NOTE: since version 6.x it is fully parallel and developed with MSYS2.0, Qt6.x.x, openmp, gdal and (minimal) pcraster

-260201 - v7.4.9
+260205 - v7.4.9
 - Added: show buffers in the map view
 - Added: add surface micro storage in display map list
-- Added: 3-layer Green and Ampt infiltration and redistribution: EXPERIMENTAL
+- Added: 3-layer Green and Ampt infiltration and redistribution (not tested!)
-- Changed: Green and Ampt infil average Ksat was calculated with harmonic mean, now optional in advanced settings and default on arithmetric average
+- Added: user defined culvert max discharge in m3/s (chanmaxq.map)
-- Changed: Peak time of rainfall and discharge now in mmin since start of run
+- Changed: Peak time of rainfall and discharge now in min since start of the run, in all output
-- Changed: channel culvert type 5 is underground continuation of the channel with width and depth, not cicular, free flow kin wave
+- Changed: channel culvert type 5 is an underground channel with width and depth (not cicular), free flow kin wave, but no contact to the surface..
-- Changed: Only circular channel diameter is changed with calibration factor culvert, so only type 2
+- Changed: The calibration factor for culvert size only affects, culvert type 2
 - Changed: slightly better diagonal flow (optional)
 - Changed: pressure before culvert not considered anymore due to mass balance errors
 - Changed: outpoints and outlets are always visible in map display, also without channel